creationix/jack/types.md

 Define a function with args and body.

-## @query path

-These are kinda like regular expressions except they match not only contents of strings, but also parts of any data structure.
-See `query-language.md` for more information.
+## @fni scope fn

+An instance of a function with reference to it's parent closure scope and reference to it's function prototype.

 ## @block code

 Like a function except it doesn't accept arguments or return values.
 It's an expression.
 The last expression in it's code body is it's value.

-## @call fn args
+## @call fni args

-Call a function with args.
+Call a function instance with args.

+## @return val

+Return early from the current function with an optional value.

+## @returnif cond val

+Return early if the condition is truthy.
+It only evaluates the value in the true case.

 ## @let sym val